10-day Data Science training

 - Project approach: what’s the right project approach, keeping in mind the success and risk factors?
 How does the use of algorithms change the approach?
 What are the most important success factors for a well-functioning data warehouse?

-- Support and maintenance: how do you develop a data warehouse, keeping in mind support and maintenance?
+- Support and maintenance: how do you develop a data warehouse and data lake, keeping in mind support and maintenance?
 AI requires a different kind of support and maintenance.
 How can you support AI effectively?

 - Competencies and skills: how is DWH maintenance different (or the same) from “traditional” maintenance?
 Which competencies and skills are required for successful DWH and data lake maintenance?
 Especially given the growing importance of algorithms in this domain.

-Day 6: Data Governance, data quality, and continuous improvement
+Day 5: Data governance, data quality, and continuous improvement

-Data Governance is essential for any organization that wants to work data-driven.
-The total life cycle of data, from inception to deletion, has to be implemented and secured as a learning process and feedback loop.
-During day 6 of the Data Science course, you’ll learn how to set up a robust Data Governance structure, with everything it entails.
+Data governance is essential to organizations that want to work data-driven.
+The total life cycle of data – from inception to deletion – has to be implemented as a learning process and feedback loop.
+During day 5 of our Data Science training course you’ll learn how to set up a robust Data Governance structure.

 No one will call the importance of data quality into question (openly), but how do you go about it?
 How do you implement solutions and achieve success?
 Learn about everything involved in taking your data quality to a higher level.